huBioinfo/CytoCommunity/README.md

 #### 2. Step1_DataImport.py

-Step 1 is for data preprocessing, converting the input data to the standard format of torch.
+Step 1 is data preprocessing to convert the input data to the standard format of torch.
 The running result includes two folders, "processed" and "raw", with the former containing three .pt files, named pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter nothing.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> python Step1_DataImport.py